code-fabrik/open-knowledge/software/rails/turbo.md

 | Generated partial | `todos/_todo` (model default partial) | `partial: "todos/simple_todo"` |
 | Stream name | `[todo.user, "todos"]` | - |

-## Custom actions
+## Custom model actions

-Updates can also be delivered at any other time in the lifecycle and by applying a custom action:
+Model updates can also be delivered at any other time in the lifecycle and by applying a custom action:

 ```ruby
 class Todo < ApplicationRecord